raphaelmansuy/tutorials/07_agent/12_chapter.md

    - Prepare for autonomous operations

 2. **Week 11-12**: Future planning
-   - Evaluate emerging Google capabilities (Deep Think mode, expanded Veo 3)
+   - Evaluate emerging Google capabilities (Veo 3 private preview, expanded Imagen 4)
-   - Plan next phase of agent adoption with latest model updates
+   - Plan next phase of agent adoption with latest stable model features
    - Establish innovation pipeline with ADK production framework

 **Success Metrics:**

-- At least one production agent using latest GA models (Gemini 2.5 Flash/Pro)
+- At least one production agent using latest GA models (Gemini 2.5 Flash/Pro, Veo 2)
 - Measurable ROI from agent implementation with cost optimization via 2.5 Flash-Lite
 - Team trained and confident in ADK v1.0+ development
-- Clear roadmap leveraging next 12 months of Google AI model evolution
+- Clear roadmap leveraging next 12 months of Google AI evolution

 Remember: The future of AI agents isn't something that will happen to your organization—it's something you can actively shape and leverage.
 The tools are available today.
 The question is: Will you be among the organizations that seize this opportunity, or will you be the ones trying to catch up later?